Webilop/user-language-switch/readme.txt

 * Creation of [Github repository](https://github.com/Webilop/user-language-switch) to receive collaboration easily.
 = 1.5.1 =
 * Fix of bug enabling and disabling post types for automatic filtering based on languages.
+= 1.6 =
+* Allow install a new language from the settings page
+* Compatibility with Buddypress and bbPress
+* Move user options to profile page
+* Fix of major bugs.

 == Upgrade Notice ==